 CEREC stands for Chairside Economical Restoration of Esthetic Ceramics.
 This system is also known as same day crowns or a cerec crown.

 Are CEREC crowns as good as traditional crowns?

-With this restorative procedure, affected teeth can be reconstructed avoiding the use of temporary crowns, reducing working time by approximately 80%, considerably increasing patient comfort and restoring function and esthetics in a single intervention.
+With this restorative procedure, affected teeth can be reconstructed avoiding the use of temporary crowns, reducing working time by approximately 80%, considerably increasing patient comfort and restoring function and aesthetics in a single intervention.

-These are the elements that allow the dental crown to be manufactured in the clinic itself (without the need to resort to the dental laboratory) in an efficient, fast and precise way with the best materials available on the market.
+These are the elements that allow the dental cerec crown to be manufactured in the clinic itself (without the need to resort to the dental laboratory) in an efficient, fast and precise way with the best materials available on the market.

 How does CEREC work?

 The dentist will first examine the affected tooth to establish a diagnosis and determine the most appropriate treatment.
-If a same day crown is indicated, the dentist will prepare the tooth for the procedure by removing decay (if present) and/or reshaping the surface so that the crown can fit properly.
+If a same day crown is indicated, the dentist will prepare the tooth for the procedure by removing decay (if present) and/or reshaping the surface so that the cerec crown can fit properly.

 Up to this point, the step-by-step procedure is similar to that of a traditional crown, but what differentiates the CEREC crown system is the following steps.